 When designing a kitchen, a well considered lighting scheme planned early on is vital to the overall finish of the space.
 You'll want to consider how you'll use lights in a practical sense, as well as how they look aesthetically and the mood they create.

-So, whether you're designing a new kitchen or want to define the zones in an open plan kitchen diner and living space, here's how to plan your kitchen lighting so that it's spot on – and when you've checked that out, don't miss our 10 best kitchen lighting ideas.
+So, whether you're designing a new kitchen from scratch or want to define the zones in an open plan kitchen diner and living space, here's how to plan kitchen lighting effectively.

 Plan the lighting around how you'll use the kitchen

 Best places to buy kitchen lighting

 Of all the rooms in the house, the kitchen perhaps sees the most varied activities, and if it's combined with a dining and living space, the most action, too.

 When designing your lighting scheme, consider the tasks you may undertake in your kitchen diner – whether preparing dinner, working at a kitchen island, intimate or family dinners at the dining table – and you’ll begin to see why getting the right lighting in the right places can really help make this space a success.

 Working out orientation and how much natural light your room gets will help inform the lighting planning process.
 For example, north-facing rooms are likely to be light-starved; east-facing rooms will get little light in the afternoons; while south- and west-facing kitchens are likely to be naturally bright well into the late afternoon.